 The aggregateduplicateroutinecalls argument indicates whether duplicate routine calls will result in the creation of a single or of multiple ProfileCall objects.
 This argument has no effect unless line tracing is enabled and a calling routine calls the current routine from more than one line.
-If aggregateduplicateroutinecalls is true, a new ProfileCall object is created that aggregates all calls from the calling routine to the current routine.
-If aggregateduplicateroutinecalls is false, multiple ProfileCall objects are returned, one for each line from which the calling routine called the called routine.
+If aggregateduplicateroutinecalls is true, a new ProfileCall object is created that aggregateduplicateroutinecalls is false, multiple ProfileCall objects are returned, one for each line from which the calling routine called the called routine.